tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

     - This can be really useful for a manager, architect, or developer to see which repositories assigned to the teams have security features enabled and how many alerts they are generating.
 8. At the bottom of the options on the left, you will see **Security Campaigns**.
     - Security campaigns are a new feature designed to help administrators and security managers create targeted campaigns and track remediation progress effectively.
-9. ⚠️ Please don't create a new security campaign as to not introduce noise to your fellow attendees ⚠️, but click on the existing campaign here (**SQL injection (CWE-89)**) to check it out!
+9. ⚠️ Please don't create a new security campaign as to not introduce noise to your fellow attendees ⚠️

-    - How are we doing on our goal?
+TODO: add a note on assessements

 ## Summary